qianweicheng/rasa/examples/rasasc/data/nlu.md

 ## intent:what_is_privacy_policy
 - what is the privacy policy
 - hi, after reading the privacy policy and terms and condition, i still have two questions that i would like to clarify.
+- what is edison's privacy policy for the email app?

 ## intent:what_are_terms_and_conditions
 - what are the terms and conditions?